ONSgeo/geospatial-training/_docs/practical_geog_and_stats.md

 **Output Areas**
 * Census geographies are stable, small area geographies created for non-disclosive census releases.
 * These areas represent the nighttime residential population.
-* They were introduced in 2001 and revised in 2011 to reflect population changes and better align with administrative units.
-They will be revised again in 2021.
+* They were introduced in 2001 and revised in 2011 and again in 2021 to reflect population changes and better align with administrative units.
 * The geographies are built from clusters of postcodes which are aggregated to be as socially homogenous as possible, based on a range of factors.
 * Each level of geography has a relatively consistent population size.
 * Mixtures of urban and rural areas are avoided wherever possible.